-Your inventory contains the usual bread cakes, skin of milk (both x20), Bandages (x20), Backpack, Gloomingdeep Lantern and guild note (of no use to you until you leave Gloomingdeep).
+Your inventory contains the usual bread cakes, skins of milk (both x20), Bandages (x20), Backpack, weapon of some sort, Gloomingdeep Lantern and guild note (of no use to you until you leave Gloomingdeep).
 You may also have a melee tome, which you can right click to learn.
 You will also be someway into level 2.

 As you enter the main mines after completing Jail Break!, you will find two tasks in your quest journal”: The Revolt of Gloomingdeep”, which is the big task that collects together all (or almost all) of the tasks in the mines; and “Basic Training”.

 Your bank has another Backpack – and has 24 slots, plus the two shared slots.
 You can equip the backpack straight away.

 You should probably check over the Allakhazam spells and abilities list for your class.
 Almost all of the spells you get up to level 10 are available from the vendors in the main cavern.
 One thing to watch for: the level 1 spells have no level indicated in the vendor inventory, so make sure you don’t miss any that are important.